Bicanski-NCG/VIBE/README.md

 ## Model architecture
 ![Model architecture](figures/model.png)

 VIBE pairs a modality-fusion Transformer with a prediction Transformer to translate multimodal movie features into voxel-wise fMRI time-series.
 Audio (BEATs, Whisper), video (SlowFast, V-JEPA 2, Qwen-Omni) and text (Qwen 2.5 14B, LaBSE) embeddings are first linearly projected to 256 d and enriched with a subject embedding; a single self-attention layer then fuses these per-TR representations across modalities.
 The resulting feature stack is concatenated and fed to a two-layer Transformer decoder that models temporal dynamics using rotary positional embeddings and no causal mask, letting each time-point attend to both past and future context.
 A lightweight head maps the decoder output to 1 000 Schaefer parcels, trained under a Pearson-correlation loss with a small MSE term for scale anchoring (λ = 0.03).
-Twenty independent seeds are ensembled, with specialised sub-models for visual cortex and the default-mode network, yielding mean parcel-wise r = 0.3225 on in-distribution data (Friends S07) and 0.2125 on six out-of-distribution films – a first-place Phase-1 and second place Pase -2 score in the Algonauts 2025 Challenge.
+Twenty independent seeds are ensembled, with specialised sub-models for visual cortex and the default-mode network, yielding mean parcel-wise r = 0.3225 on in-distribution data (Friends S07) and 0.2125 on six out-of-distribution films – a first-place Phase-1 and second place Pase-2 score in the Algonauts 2025 Challenge.

 ![](figures/s07_scores.png)
 ![](figures/ood_scores.png)